syedumerahmedcode/linkedlist/readme.md

 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (110)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

-## Insertion - Doubly linked list
+## Insertion in Doubly linked list
 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (112)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

-## Traversal - Doubly linked list
+## Traversal in Doubly linked list
 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (104)---> Please double check the video number.
 - Time complexity of creation with one node: O(n).

-## Reverse Traversal - Doubly linked list
+## Reverse Traversal in Doubly linked list
 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (105)---> Please double check the video number.
 - Time complexity of traversal with one node: O(n).

-## Searching - Doubly linked list
+## Searching in Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
 (106)
 - Time complexity of searching with one node: O(n).

-## Deletion - Doubly linked list
+## Deletion in Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
 (108)
 - Time complexity of deletion with one node: O(n).

-## Deletion - Entire Doubly linked list
+## Deletion of Entire Doubly linked list
 - Time complexity of deletion with one node: O(n).

-## Time and space complexity - Doubly linked list
+## Time and space complexity in Doubly linked list
  - Create a diagram describing time and space complexity for doubly linked list.
 (111)

 # Circular Doubly linked list

-## Creation - Circular Doubly linked list
+## Creation in Circular Doubly linked list
 - TODO: Add a diagram depicting the deletion in a doubly linked list.
 (113)
 - Time complexity of creation with one node: O(1).